 Brú Pension Fund Loan policy

-Brú Pension Fund grants mortgage loans based on real estate property laws for consumers, act nr 1118/2016 and current rules and regulations, and according to the following policy.
+Brú Pension Fund grants mortgage loans based on real estate property laws for consumers, Act on Mortgage Loans to Consumers No. 118/2016 and current rules and regulations, and according to the following Loan Policy.

 Disclaimer: The following is an English translation of the Icelandic loan policy.
 In the case of any inconsistencies, the Icelandic text and the information therein will overrule any variations in translation that may occur.